NASA introduces 10 new astronaut candidates

 - Rebecca Lawler, 38, a former Navy P-3 Orion pilot and experimental test pilot with more than 2,800 hours of flight time, including stints flying a NOAA hurricane hunter aircraft.
 She was a Naval Academy graduate and was a test pilot for United Airlines at the time of her selection.

-- Imelda Muller, 34, a former undersea medical officer for the Navy with a medical degree from the University of Vermont College of Medicine; she was completing her residency in anesthesia at Johns Hopkins School of Medicine in Baltimore at the time of her astronaut selection.
+- Imelda Muller, 34, a former undersea medical officer for the Navy with a medical degree from the University of Vermont's Robert Larner College of Medicine; she was completing her residency in anesthesia at Johns Hopkins University School of Medicine in Baltimore at the time of her astronaut selection.

 - Navy Lt.
 Cmdr.
 Erin Overcash, 34, a Naval Test Pilot School graduate and an experienced F/A-18 and F/A-18F Super Hornet pilot with 249 aircraft carrier landings.
 She also trained with the USA Rugby Women's National Team.